-I am mother to five children (21yo down to 6yo).
-In the last couple of years we have had one child diagnosed high functioning Autism, another with a rare (hopefully non life-threatening) genetic condition, and another with a pretty solid case of ADHD with accompanying academic processing issues.
+I am mother to five children (26yo down to 10yo).
+I have two children on the Autism spectrum (one with severe ADHD) and another with a rare (hopefully non life-threatening) genetic condition.
 If you are dealing with any similar issues, I get it, truly.
 All of these diagnoses and acronyms came to light in one single calendar year.
 I won’t lie- I felt like I’d been hit by a truck.
 Some days I still do!

 I LOVE being a photographer!
 It is my creative outlet away from the many demands of life.
 I don’t just take portraits, I also enjoy fine art photography and you can see examples at my other site, Pamela Reynoso.
 Further, I believe in giving back.
-I am currently a volunteer moderator in one of the largest communities on Google+, the Landscape Photography Community.
-I help moderate the Macro and Details section as well as the Critiques section.
-I am also a yearly Help-Portrait volunteer where we work to provide hair, make-up and professional portraits for those who otherwise could not afford them, and I also served as the photographer for a previous church of mine where my images of the surrounding area and church events were prominent on the site.
+I have been a volunteer moderator of one of the largest communities on Google+, the Landscape Photography Community where I helped moderate the Macro and Details section as well as the Critiques section.
+For four years I was a Help-Portrait volunteer where we work to provide hair, make-up and professional portraits for those who otherwise could not afford them, and I also served as the photographer for a previous church of mine where my images of the surrounding area and church events were prominent on the site.
 I wish I could donate time more often, but my children keep outgrowing their shoes!

 I believe it’s important that one never stop learning which is why I applied for The Arcanum.
 In the Arcanum, Masters choose 20 Apprentices to work with and help them improve in their art.
 I was very grateful and humbled to be in the first group of 20 Apprentices ever selected.

-It only took me a few decades to finally figure out what I wanted to be when I grew up.
-Motherhood certainly had a role in that! :) I’ve lived on 30 acres with cattle, in the middle of Brooklyn, NY, and now I live in the ‘burbs.
-If I could have my way, I’d hire a full-time cook to keep me and my crew fed with wholesome ‘clean’ foods from scratch. :) I’m admittedly a bit ‘crunchy’ utilizing both essential oils and homeopathic remedies in addition to traditional medicine to keep my family healthy and I began taking my own cloth bags to the grocery store before it was cool.
-(Search e-Bay for Envitote bags- you won’t regeret it, I promise!)
+If I could have my way, I’d hire a full-time cook to keep me and my crew fed with wholesome ‘clean’ foods from scratch. :) I’m admittedly a bit ‘crunchy’ and I began taking my own cloth bags to the grocery store before it was cool.
 I home schooled my older children for a total of 12 years before they made the transition to public school.